Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 DEMAT renewal, wrong CRN, missed EDIS, applying for the wrong number of units — the Mero Share and CDSC mistakes that quietly cost Nepali retail investors money.
 A 2026 guide that actually decodes the stack.

-If you have ever sat at midnight on a Saturday refreshing the iporesult.cdsc.com.np page hoping for an allotment, this post is for you.
-The Nepali retail investing experience runs through a stack of four systems — CDSC, NEPSE, your broker's TMS, and Mero Share — and the failure modes most new investors hit have nothing to do with picking the wrong stock.
-They are paperwork failures: wrong CRN, expired account, missed EDIS, or simply not understanding which system does what.
+If you have ever sat at midnight on a Saturday refreshing iporesult.cdsc.com.np waiting for an allotment, this post is for you.
+Nepali retail investing runs across a stack of four systems: CDSC, NEPSE, your broker's TMS, and Mero Share.
+The failure modes most new investors hit have nothing to do with picking the wrong stock.
+They are paperwork failures.
+Wrong CRN.
+Expired account.
+Missed EDIS.
+Or simply not knowing which system does what.

-I have watched friends lose IPO allotments to a single mistyped digit, pay penalties for shares they sold but never transferred, and renew their DEMAT the morning of an IPO close only for the bank to reject their application.
+Friends of mine have lost IPO allotments to a single mistyped digit, paid penalties for shares they sold but never transferred, and renewed a DEMAT the morning of an IPO close only for the bank to bounce the application.
 None of these are sophisticated investing mistakes.
-They are systems-knowledge mistakes — and they cost real money.
+They are systems-knowledge mistakes, and they cost real money.

 This post is the operating manual.
-For the wealth-building side — how bonus shares and dividends are actually taxed in Nepal — see Bonus share vs cash dividend in Nepal.
+For the wealth-building side, how bonus shares and dividends actually get taxed in Nepal, see Bonus share vs cash dividend in Nepal.
 For where NEPSE fits relative to mutual funds and FDs, see NEPSE vs SIP vs FD for a 25-year-old in Kathmandu.

 The four systems, decoded

-Before the mistakes, the architecture.
+Architecture first, then the mistakes.
 Every Nepali retail investor sits on top of four separate systems, run by different entities, that connect in a specific way.

 | System | Run by | What it does | How you access it |